decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This document is organized as follows:

-* The remainder of this section defines terminology and the high-level API.

-* Section 2 defines primitive operations used in the BLS signature scheme.
-These operations MUST NOT be used alone.
+* (#core-operations) defines core operations of the signature scheme.

-* Section 3 defines security considerations.
+* (#security-considerations) defines security considerations associated to the signature scheme.

-* Section 4 defines the references.
+* (#profiles) defines concrete profiles for the signature scheme.

-* Section 5 defines test vectors.

 # Core operations